PitPik/Schnauzer/README.md

 ## handlebars.js

 You can use handlebars.js to mimic Handlebars.
-When first loading schnauzer.js and after that handlebars.js (or UMD load) you will get a Handlebars object that you can use almost like Handlebars itself.
+When loading schnauzer.js and handlebars.js (or UMD load) you will get a Handlebars object that can be used almost like Handlebars itself.
 This comes in handy if you have a Handlebars project or a lot of Hadlebars helpers and just want to step over to Schnauzer.
-Use it then just like used from Handlebars:
+Use it then just like Handlebars (even inline partials and decorators are supported):

 ```javascript
 var data = // your data